-Canada has made some major changes in Temporary Foreign Worker Program.
-Employers hiring for foreign workers through Labour Market Impact Assessment (LMIA) must now enable Direct Apply feature on the Canadian Job Bank.
+Canada has made some major changes in Temporary Foreign Worker Program (TFWP).
+Canadian employers hiring for foreign workers through Labour Market Impact Assessment (LMIA) must now enable Direct Apply feature on the Canadian Job Bank.

-This new rule is effective immediately and it’s designed to strengthen hiring transparency and ensure Canadian Permanent Residents and Citizens get priority.
+This new rule is effective immediately and it’s designed to strengthen hiring transparency and ensure Canadian Permanent Residents (PR) and Citizens get priority in applications.
 LMIA is process which grants work permits to foreign nationals for Canadian jobs.

 New Rules for Employers